alba1735/tRNAgraph/README.md

 sample3 sampleGroup2 celltypeY treatmentB condition1
 ```

-- If you wish to run the tool without providing a metadata file, you can instead provide the [tRAX samples file](http://trna.ucsc.edu/tRAX/#step-3-analyze-sequencing-data-for-gene-expression) used to generate your tRAX run and add the header row to the top of the file.
-The samples file should contain the `sample group fastq`.
+- If you wish to run the tool without providing any metadata, you can instead provide the [tRAX samples file](http://trna.ucsc.edu/tRAX/#step-3-analyze-sequencing-data-for-gene-expression) used to generate your tRAX run and add the header row to the top of the file.
+The samples file should contain the `sample group fastq` columns.
-- If no list of observations is provided, then all observations will be annotated automatically as `obs_#` where `#` is the ordered observation.
+- If no header column for each observations is provided, then all observations will be annotated automatically as `obs_#` where `#` is the ordered observation.

 ### Build